cube3power/atsd/rule-engine/functions-time.md

   date_parse(string d [,string p [,string z]]) DateTime
 ```

-Parses the input string `d` into a [DateTime](object-datetime.md) object according to the specified [pattern](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html) `p` and [timezone](../shared/timezone-list.md) `z` (or offset from UTC).
+Parses the input string `d` into a [DateTime](object-datetime.md) object according to the specified [date pattern](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html) `p` and [time zone](../shared/timezone-list.md) `z` (or offset from UTC).

-The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss.SSSZ` and the default timezone is the server timezone.
+The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss.SSSZ` and the default time zone is the server time zone.

-> The function will raise an error if the timezone (or offset from UTC) is specified in the date string `d` differs from the timezone (offset) `z`.
+> The function will raise an error if the time zone (or offset from UTC) is specified in the date string `d` differs from the time zone (offset) `z`.
 See Exception Examples below.

 The fields of the `DateTime` object can be accessed using the following methods: